2019 IVCA ANNUAL CONFERENCE & AGM

 If you have any questions, please contact the IVCA office at firstname.lastname@example.org

-Please note – registration deadline is the 20th of October 2018.
+Please note – registration deadline was the 20th of October 2019.

 Accomodation is to be booked directly with the hotel.